 He asked his followers, “Is God’s plan to be interrupted, or were we mistaken about the post-office building?”
 Financial provisions were made, gifts poured in both big and small, and a “gracious second giving” was offered up at the eleventh hour.

 Following the demolition, the area was rather sparse.
 It took decades for a fountain proposed by Biltmore Estate landscape architect C.D.
 Beadle to be built.
 A scattering of benches would eventually become the school-bus stop.
-Later, a bus shelter installed in 1980 attracted a mostly unwanted clientele.

-Henceforth, the park was dubbed the “Wino Hilton” for the increasing numbers of homeless who gathered there.
+Later, a bus shelter installed in 1980 attracted a mostly unwanted clientele, and the park was dubbed the “Wino Hilton” for the increasing numbers of homeless who gathered there.

-In 1989 the city’s Downtown Commission proposed a revitalization plan, which included moving the bus station several blocks away, once again freeing up that pocket-sized parcel of property.
-That last act would ultimately set into motion the transformation of the park into the downtown masterpiece that it is today.
+In 1989 the city’s Downtown Commission proposed a revitalization plan, which included moving the bus station several blocks away, once again freeing up that pocket-sized triangle of property.
+That last act began the metamorphosis that changed Pritchard Park from an afterthought into what is now the crown jewel of downtown Asheville.

-A Fateful End
+The Fateful End

 A New Beginning